shivannis/xandr-docs-public/xandr-docs/articles/bidders/exchange-service.md

 ---
-Title: Bidders - Exchange Service
+title: Bidders - Exchange Service
-Description: The article discusses a exchange service for bidders. ms.date: 10/28/2023
+description: The article discusses a exchange service for bidders. ms.date: 10/28/2023

 ---